 The EliteField 3-door folding soft dog crate is ideal for both transporting your pet via car, and for giving your dog a cozy “room” in the house for sleeping and relaxation.
 Durable, but lightweight and portable at the same time, this dog crate is the ideal choice for pet owners who are looking for quality and reliability.

-Whether you’re setting up a safe, cozy “dog room” for your pet in your home, travelling with your canine companion, hanging out in the great outdoors, or headed to the vet/groomer, the Arf Pets soft sided dog crate is the perfect option for your pet.
+Whether you’re setting up a safe, cozy “dog room” for your pet in your home, travelling with your canine companion, hanging out in the great outdoors, or going to the vet or groomer, the Arf Pets soft-sided dog crate is the perfect option for your pet.
 This crate’s versatile design means it can easily be adapted for a variety of uses and scenarios, whether you choose to use it in your home, your yard, the car, or anywhere else.
 But is it the best dog crate?

 This soft dog crate comes packed with useful features, including: